JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## Description of SQL and NoSQL Databases
 ## SQL Database

 SQL databases organise data into tables with columns.
-The SQL database contains six tables in the schema name called ‘cash_equity’.
+The given SQL database contains six tables in the schema name called ‘cash_equity’.

 Table ‘equity_prices’ presents equity basic financial data from the date 2021-01-04 to 2023-11-23 including the equity's daily prices, volume, currency, and IDs.
 Table ‘equity_static’ shows the equity basic fundamental information including security names, GICS sectors, GICS industries, countries, and regions.